tcpalmer/nina-scheduler/concepts.md

 A user can select different weights for each rule (or disable entirely) to achieve different goals.

-The engine is designed to be easily extended by adding additional rules - and several are planned.
+The engine is designed to be easily extended by adding additional rules.
 Note that there is a limit with approaches like this in that as the number of rules increases, the predictability of engine outcomes goes down - and predictability can be desirable.
 As the number grows it might be appropriate for users to select a subset that work well and disable the others.

-## Image Handling

-Will never delete - or even touch - your acquired images, even if marked as unacceptable.

 See the [Advanced Sequencer](sequencer/index.html) for details.

 ## Post-acquisition Activities

+### Image Grading

+{: .note}
+Image Grading is a work in progress.
+The following is not yet implemented and all images are marked as acceptable.

+In order to increase the level of automation, the plugin includes rudimentary image grading.
+The grader will compare metrics (e.g. HFR and star count) for the current image to a set of immediately preceding images to detect significant deviations.
+If the image fails the test, the accepted count on the associated Exposure Plan is not incremented and the scheduler will continue to schedule exposures.

+Automatic image grading is inherently problematic and this plugin is not the place to make the final determination on whether an image is acceptable or not.
+Towards that end, the plugin will **_never_** delete any of your images.
+You are also free to disable Image Grading and manage the accepted count on your Exposure Plans manually - for example after reviewing the images yourself or using more sophisticated (external) analysis methods.

-### Image Acceptability
+### Image Metadata

+The plugin will save metadata to the database for all images acquired via the plugin.
+The records can be viewed in the _View Acquired Image Information_ section of the plugin home page in NINA Plugins.

 See [Post-acquisition](post-acquisition/index.html) for details.